Holsters

 Figure G1

 Figure G1: 1900 or 1906 AKAH German commercial holster for 4-¾" barrel 30 cal Luger.
+Note the AKAH logo on the strap by mousing over the above picture.

 Figure G2: 1906 style German commercial holster for 4-¾" barrel 30 cal Luger.
 (The holster shown on the left is featured in LUGER HOLSTERS AND THEIR ACCESSORIES by EU Bender, Copyright © 1992, p 263.
 Formally of the John Pearson Collection) Scan the mouse over the picture to view back side of holsters.